Audi Q2 review

 Ownership and running costs

-No Q2 is particularly cheap by small SUV standards, although it does undercut the cheapest high-rise offerings from BMW, Mercedes and Lexus.
+No Q2 is particularly cheap by small SUV standards, although it does undercut the cheapest high-rise offerings from BMW and Mercedes.
 With no hybrid models in the range, CO2 emissions are nothing to write home about.

 However, the Q2 holds onto its value very well which helps make PCP costs surprisingly affordable.
 In terms of ongoing costs, the diesels are the most efficient but the 30 and 35 TFSI petrols will easily manage over 40mpg in the real world.